caarlos0/dotfiles.zsh/README.md

 I try to keep it working in both Linux (no specific distro) and OS X, mostly because I use OS X at home and Linux at work.

+The CI also is also ran on Linux and OSX.

 ## personalization